sunray4/past-paper-portal/README.md

-Our project is developed for Recess Hacks 4.0 according to its theme education-technology.
-We developed a full stack web application that facilitates sharing past papers across the web to help students prepare for tests and exams.
+In the education-themed hackathon Recess Hacks 4.0, we got inspiration from analyzing problems in our everyday school lives: Every time a test/exam comes up, we wish we could practice with test papers from previous years to feel more prepared.
+Gaining insight from forum social networks like Reddit, we created a past paper sharing platform where students can share their test papers and search from a pool of past assessments shared by other members of the community.

+This web app, developed with React.js and Flask, facilitates sharing past papers across the web to help students prepare for tests and exams.
+Through the use of the HTML Canvas element, users can draw on uploaded images to select the questions and figures on the test paper.
+Using that information, the platform can create a PDF that contains the questions of the test paper only, while the original test paper with the answers are saved in a separate PDF.
+This feature improves user experience because users can do the test without accidentally looking at the answers.

 Run the following terminal commands to run the project:
 1. % cd frontend
 2. % npm install
 3. % cd ../backend